Growing Beyond Earth® Maker Challenge

 - how much edible biomass the design plant and harvest autonomously.

 - A full submission on your build process including orthographic and isometric views of the final design

 - Materials List and Technologies List needed for your design

 - Any associated files: Code, Drawing Files: .pdf / .ai / .dwg /.dxf , 3D Files: .stl / .obj / Fusion360 or SolidWorks

 The top five teams from each category will be selected to continue to the second phase and will receive $500 to cover the build costs of their final prototypes.

 Finalist’s submissions must include:

-All of the above requirements, plus:
+- All of the above requirements, plus:

-- complete plant growth datasheet
+- complete plant harvest datasheet